Building Your Down Payment

 VA loans are guaranteed by the U.S. Department of Veterans Affairs.
 Veterens and service people can benefit from a VA loan, which usually offers a low interest rate, no down payment, and limited closing costs.
 Although the VA doesn't provide the mortgages, it does issue a certificate of eligibility to apply for a VA loan.

 A piggy-back loan is a second mortgage that you close with the first.
 Most of the time, the first mortgage covers 80% of the purchase amount and the "piggyback" is for 10%.
 Rather than the traditional 20 percent down payment, the homebuyer just has to cover the remaining 10 percent.

 - Carry-Back loans

-The satisfaction will be the same, no matter how you manage to come up with the down payment.
-Your new home will be your reward!
+The satisfaction will be the same, no matter which method you use to pull together your down payment.
+Your brand new home will be your reward!